 The Three Skills

 Concentration Power is the ability to focus your attention on whatever you deem relevant for as long as you want.
 This is one of the most fundamental of all human skills.
 Without the ability to focus your attention where and when you want it, it is doubtful that you can learn much of anything or even function as a living being.
 Conversely, the stronger your concentration power, the better your ability to learn and function.
 So no matter what you are trying to do in life, improving your concentration power will make you more effective.

 Concentration power can be thought of as existing across two dimensions: spatial and temporal.
 The spatial component is the range of focus or how big a slice of the incoming sensory stream you choose to cover with attention.
 For example, you might focus on just the somatic sensation at the very tip of your nose.
 Near the other end of the continuum you might cover all of visual experience, objective and subjective.
 Or it could be anything in between.
 The temporal component is how long you keep your attention directed at a particular sensory event.
 For example, if your focus range is all body sensations, you might cover that whole range evenly and continuously OR you might allow your attention to move freely within that range, focusing briefly but intently on each sensory event, OR you might systematically scan through the whole body, and so on.

 Sensory Clarity is the ability to detect and untangle the components of sensory experience in real time.
-There are two components to this skill: sensitivity and resolution.
+There are two sub-parts to this skill: sensitivity and resolution.